-Shortly after the first cases of COVID-19 appeared in the world, an important research movement has began, which aims at finding bounds for the characteristics of the infectiousness of this new coronavirus.
+Shortly after the first cases of COVID-19 appeared in the world, an important research movement began, which aims at finding bounds for the characteristics of the infectiousness of this new coronavirus.
 In \cite{Kucharski2020.01.31.20019901} authors show that the basic reproduction number is significantly influenced by travel restrictions, ranging from $2.35$ to $1.05$.
-In their procedures they used an estimate of the incubation period equal to $5.2$ days, but which can be as low as $2$ days, according to a study conducted in Wuhan (\cite{doi:10.1056/NEJMoa2001316}).
-This study also found that the value of $2.2$ is a good approximation for the basic reproduction number, which is also similar to the findings in our research reported here.
+In their procedures, they used an estimate of the incubation period equal to $5.2$ days, but which can be as low as $2$ days, according to a study conducted in Wuhan (\cite{doi:10.1056/NEJMoa2001316}).
+This study also found that the value of $2.2$ is a good approximation for the basic reproduction number, which is also similar to the findings of our research reported here.

 In \cite{WU2020689} authors use a SEIR (Susceptible-Exposed-Infectious-Recovered) model to estimate the basic reproduction number at $2.68$ on January 25 in Wuhan.
 At the same time, it reveals a worldwide incubation time that ranges from $4.6$ to $6.9$.
-We see in this article the positive correlation between the basic reproduction number and the probability of creating an exponential epidemic starting with a single infected person.
+In this article we see the positive correlation between the basic reproduction number and the probability of creating an exponential epidemic starting with a single infected person.

 The official report of the World Health Organization (\cite{who-report}) introduces several observed parameters, including a basic reproduction number in the range of $2-2.5$, an incubation period with an average in the range of $5-6$, a minimum hospitalization rate around $6.1 \%$, represented by critically ill patients, and a maximum of $\simeq 20 \%$, to which are added those $13.8 \%$ in severe condition, a period from incubation to death in a wide range of $2-8$ weeks and a recovery time for mild cases topped by $12$ days and for severe cases up to $14$ days of hospitalization.